 Results: The listening partner may gain in understanding and empathy for the speaking one.
 There is a gift of quality of presence that the speaker receives during these key moments of work on his/her past.
 Having lived these moments may help both partners grasp what is actually going on behind the scenes when their clashes, quarrels, distancings, withdrawals, etc. happen.
 Such reactions do not stop, but sometimes will offer an opportunity for practicing the new skills learned.
 Example: when an emotional escalation begins in a conversation, instead of automatically letting the ping-pong game of escalation take over, they can remember the knowledge gained from the work on the past and its connections to the present, and/or use the behavior skills learned in the work on communication behavior change in order to stop the escalation and even become aware of other meanings that the situation contains; in this way, growth can happen instead of just re-wounding of both partners.

-A. 6.
 We see an affair as an escape from the difficulties of intimacy of the couple.
 An escape drains needed creative energy away from the couple’s development.
 (In fact, there are many other escapes from the challenges of the couple: addictive use of digital devices or social media sites, workaholism, obsessive child-care,….)
 If an infidelity is revealed during the therapy, we work using a sequence of Imago Dialogues to increase each partner’s capabilities of speaking to one another about the meanings it has; at least 3 sessions are usually needed.
-Although this work is easier if the relationship with the third person ceases, this may take some time.
-Imago work on infidelity brings many benefits to both partners and averts impulsive break-up with all the damage that would cause.
+Although this work is easier if the relationship with the third ceases, this may take some time.
+Imago work on infidelity brings many benefits to both partners and averts impulsive break-up with all its damage.